Ceyron/Ceyron/README.md

-### Welcome on my GitHub Profile
+### Welcome to my GitHub Profile

+Hi, I'm Felix.
 I am a student in the Master Programme Computational Science and Engineering at TU Munich and a working student in Machine Learning & Simulation at Siemens Technology.

 Ever since my Bachelor education started I have been passionate about higher (applied) mathematics, numerics and physical modelling.
 You can find all of this in the field of Simulation as well as in Machine Learning.
 I am interested in the intersection of the two.
 This new interdisciplinary field is also sometimes called Scientific Machine Learning.